kardiachain/go-kardia/lib/p2p/README.md

 Nodes will need to connect to each other initially and will find new peers based on the known peers.

---bootnodes flag has been added that takes the string argument enode.
+--bootNode flag has been added that takes the string argument enode.
 The new node will handshake with given enode and then start the discovery process.
 This only accepts one node as argument.
 If more than one node is present, or if the given node is not found, the program should end.

 ### To test the p2p discovery: